Current projects

 5. From a user perspective, what steps will ensure access to and satisfaction with Women’s Health Hubs and reduce disparities, and how should the impact of Women’s Health Hubs be measured?

-To answer our research questions, we will conduct three complementary study components:
+• To answer our research questions, we will be working on three complementary activities:

-3) community group model building with participants representing underserved groups.
+3. A community group model building workshop with participants representing traditionally underserved groups.